rwst/LitBall/doc/using.rst

  - on the S2 page (but not on Google Scholar) the DOI is almost always shown

+It is not necessary to manually trim the DOI strings when creating a new query.
+LitBall will automatically chop off everything before the "10..." part, so simply copypasting a DOI link will be handled.

 AI classifier
 -------------
 Regarding the help of machine learning (ML), we have excellent results using random forests (RF) on simple one-hot vectors for classification[1], and LitBall offers the choice to apply pre-trained RF models to title/abstract/TLDR of your list of articles.
 We may implement training of such models within LitBall, or ship models trained by others.